 These custom executables aren't detected by endpoint security tools looking for certain PowerShell activity.
-Once an attacker executes code on an endpoint, they can use reflective loading as part of the bring-your-own-land technique to perform the attack entirely in memory with no need to write to disk.
+Once an attacker executes code on an endpoint, they can use reflective loading as part of the bring-your-own-land technique to perform the attack entirely in with no need to write to disk.

-Reducing the attack surface and limiting the impact of attacks has been critical since before the Rainbow Series was published.
+Reducing the attack surface and limiting the impact attacks has been critical since before the Rainbow Series was published.
 In the '90s, this could mean not installing compilers on a server so attackers couldn't use them to compile their exploit code to get root access.

-Implementing security controls to monitor and limit the use of PowerShell, like monitoring for suspicious process command-line arguments or the de-obfuscation of malicious PowerShell scripts using Script Block Logging, is still important.
+Implementing security controls to monitor and limit the use PowerShell, like monitoring for suspicious process command-line arguments or the de-obfuscation malicious PowerShell scripts using Script Block Logging, is still important.
 FireEye researchers also mentioned profiling the APIs used by the endpoint and logging those events for alerting.

 This functionality may be present in endpoint security tools, so administrators should check to see if there is any functionality that can prevent this.
 These security controls can generate an enormous amount of data and may be best managed with a SIEM or data analytics tool in a security operations center.